 Devin graduated from Central Maryland School of Massage and has now been practicing for a decade, her style of massage could be categorized as firm to deep pressure, but she loves customizing her massages to fit each person’s needs and wants for each session.

-In her free time, she enjoys paddle boarding, kayaking, biking, and hiking with her husband and Ridgebacks.
+In her free time, she enjoys spending quality time with her family, friends, and two dogs.

 Since graduating Malka has studied under world-renowned acupuncturist and naturopath Dr. Andy Rosenfarb, and is trained in his Micro Acupuncture 48 system.
 Malka considers herself a general practitioner who loves to treat through an integrative approach.
 Her areas of interest include, pre and postnatal care, women’s health, and aesthetic acupuncture.